hanamuramiyu/NekoList/readme.md

 ### Prerequisites
 - Java 21 or higher
-- Minecraft Server 1.21.x (Paper recommended)
+- Minecraft Server 1.21.x (Paper recommended) OR Velocity proxy
 - Gradle (for building)

 ### Installation

+#### For Bukkit/Spigot/Paper/Purpur Servers:
 1. Download the latest release from [Releases](https://github.com/hanamuramiyu/NekoList/releases)
 2. Place the jar file in your server's `plugins` folder
 3. Restart your server
+4. Configure the plugin in `plugins/NekoList/config.yml`

+#### For Velocity Proxy:
+1. Download the latest release from [Releases](https://github.com/hanamuramiyu/NekoList/releases)
+2. Place the jar file in your proxy's `plugins` folder
+3. Restart Velocity
 4. Configure the plugin in `plugins/NekoList/config.yml`

 ### Basic Configuration